Act 7

 Henry I had decreed that a huge area from York to the coast, including Ryedale

-the King.
-Serious punishments were dealt to those who committed hunting
+preserved solely for the King.
+Serious punishments were dealt to those who

-offences, including the removal of body parts for taking of deer.
+committed hunting offences, including the removal of body parts for taking of

-male red deer and contrasts with a female hind.
-The word comes from the Middle
+is a male red deer and contrasts with a female hind.
+The word comes from the

 sometimes appears in the medieval documents and refers to a sow or female pig